LearnWeb3DAO/Flash-Loans/README.md

 Since we are not actually executing any arbitrage, and therefore will not be able to pay the premium if we run the contract as-is, we use another Hardhat feature called **impersonation** that lets us send transactions on behalf of *any* address, even without their private key.
 However, of course, this only works on the local development network and not on real networks.
 Using impersonation, we will steal some DAI from the `DAI_WHALE` so we have enough DAI to pay back the loan with premium.

-Awesome 🚀, we have everything setup now lets go ahead and write the test
+Awesome 🚀, we have everything setup now lets go ahead and write the test.

-Inside your `test` folder create a new file `deploy.js` and add the following lines of code to it
+Inside your `test` folder create a new file `deploy.js` and add the following lines of code to it.

 ```javascript
 const { expect, assert } = require("chai");